Coventry EPCs for Homeowners, Estate Agents & Landlords. Domestic & Commercial.

 There are Minimum Energy Efficiency Standards (MEES) that buildings must meet before they can be leased.

-Should your rating fall below the minimum requirements, then our surveyors will be able to help guide you through the process to gain compliance with the new regulations.
+Should your rating fall below the minimum requirements, our surveyors will be able to help guide you through the process to gain compliance with the new regulations.

 Background